eclipse-theia/theia-website/src/docs/architecture.md

 This section describes the overall architecture of Theia.

+* This is a
+   * Test nested list
+   * It is broken
+* The first bulle is rendered incorrectly

 Theia is designed to work as a native desktop application as well as in the context of a browser and a remote server.
 To support both situations with a single source, Theia runs in two separate processes.
 Those processes are called